 I'm currently looking for contract opportunities working remotely from my home office.

-Primarily Java server side engineering with a focus on open source tools and cloud computing
+Primarily Java server side engineering with a focus on open source tools, cloud computing and data engineering

 A talent for building developer friendly web service APIs that scale

 A history of performance testing, lowering costs and evolving architectures towards more elasticity, flexibility and scalability

 Velo Payments is a an "all remote, no offices" start-up that was re-imagining business payments for the gig-economy but has hit some funding difficulties due to the COVID-19 pandemic.
 Working with a great team of people to engineer a truly next-gen, data-driven, cloud agnostic payments platform with bank-grade security.
 During my 2.5 years with Velo I have been responsible for, among other things, increasing the throughput of the platform by a factor of 10+ and completely re-designing the security architecture in such a way that the platform can be deployed in many different scenarios including inside a bank's own network - working with the bank's existing IAM and SSO systems (whatever they may be).

 AI Music is evolving music from a static, one-directional interaction to one of dynamic co-creation.
 I am leading the architecture and engineering efforts to build out Google Cloud infrastructure to support a highly ambitious mobile app as a first step on that journey.
 This involves a Spring Boot based API, a large social graph, many innovative audio processing components and Tensor Flow models running in Google Machine Learning Engine.